Peter Corlett: Other works

 Corlett has also created several sculptures of famous people associated with his native Melbourne, such as John Farnham, Kylie Minogue and Dame Nellie Melba.
 Several of these can be seen at Waterfront City in the Melbourne Docklands.
 He also produced a bronze sculpture of a Kelpie for the Victorian town of Casterton.
+He created the sculptures of former Victorian premiers at Treasury Gardens and has been commissioned to sculpt the controversial statue of Daniel Andrews.